 - Screenings of two films from Bristol born screenwriter, film director, playwright and novelist Mike Hodges: intriguing noir Croupier (1999) starring Clive Owen, and psychological thriller Black Rainbow (1989), starring Roseanna Arquette.
 Accompanied by live Q&A with Mike Hodges;

-- Cinema Walk with Dr Peter Walsh (South West Silents) on Fri 27 & Sat 28 July, taking visitors on an animated tour of the rich history and plentiful hidden treasures among Bristol’s cine-streets and iconic locales;
+- Cinema Walk with Dr Peter Walsh (South West Silents) taking visitors on an animated tour of the rich history and plentiful hidden treasures among Bristol’s cine-streets and iconic locales;

-- ‘Victorian Film Inventor: Friese-Greene’ (28 July) – film director Peter Domankiewicz examines the fascinating life of Bristol born William Friese-Greene, the first person to present a movie camera to the world.
+- ‘Victorian Film Inventor: Friese-Greene’ – film director Peter Domankiewicz examined the fascinating life of Bristol born William Friese-Greene, the first person to present a movie camera to the world.

-Visit the Cinema Rediscovered blog for reviews, reflection and commentary.
+Visit the Cinema Rediscovered blog for more reviews, reflection and commentary.